Watch Bollenstreek transform from regular farmland to a fantastical rainbow-hued masterpiece in Spring!

 The NH Zandvoort lies between the dunes and North Sea beachfront on Zandvoort boulevard.
 It is a peaceful setting and makes your stay just as enjoyable although it is a drive away from the Keukenhof Gardens.

-Urban Lodge Hotel brings a mixture of Urban Design and Country Style Lodge to Amsterdam´s Sloterdijk Station area.
+The Urban Lodge Hotel brings a mixture of Urban Design and Country Style Lodge to Amsterdam´s Sloterdijk Station area.
 Combining elements of inviting Dutch design and coziness they have created a unique and warm ambience that make you feel at ease.

-A well furnished room with a comfortable ambience is the perfect fit for a cozy night.
+The Ibis Leiden Centre provides you with a well-furnished room with a comfortable ambience is the perfect fit for a cozy night.

-Where to shop in Keukenhof
+Where to Shop at Keukenhof

+Don't you want a colorful souvenir to take home with you to remember this incredible experience by?
 From colourful tulip printed merchandise to artwork and quirky knick-knacks, make sure you pack a piece of the Keukenhof back with you.
 The most popular souvenir in Keukenhof includes miniature ceramic pots with a bunch of tulips, tulip shaped chocolates, mugs and other fashion accessories.
 The price range of these start at €2,50.

 There are tons of gift shops and souvenir shops that offer well-assorted gifting items, decor, stationery and other accents.
 Some of the shops where you can shop for yourself and your folks are World Of Delight, Holland Souvenir Shop, Keukenhof Garden (there are tons of shops inside the estates itself) and Souvenir Shop Ans.